 I acted as the course facilitator for this graduate level course which served as an introduction to demography for first and second year graduate students.
 I facilitated this course under the supervision of Dr. Daniel Lichter & Dr. Kelly Musick.
 The course covered demographic data sources, demographic rates and measures, and conventional demographic techniques (such as life table analysis, rate standardization, and population forecasting).
 This class placed a particular emphasis on the empirical application of demographic methods and perspectives in research relevant to population issues and public policy.
-My duties included designing the course syllabus, designing course assignments and rubrics for evaluation, lecturing and recruiting guest lecturers, hosting office hours for students, and managing a team of two graduate student grading assistants.
+My duties included designing the course syllabus, designing course assignments and rubrics for evaluation, lecturing and recruiting guest lecturers, lecturing, hosting office hours for students, and managing a team of two graduate student grading assistants.

 Teaching Assistant—PAM 3120/SOC 3150: Research Design Practice & Policy.
 Fall 2017.

 College of Human Ecology, Departments of Policy Analysis & Management and Sociology, Cornell University.